Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Classification and clustering.md

 The split is chosen to produce two new groups with the largest `between-group dissimilarity`.

-It begins by placing all observations in a single cluster G. It then chooses that observation whose average dissimilarity from all the other observations is largest.
-This observation forms the first member of a second cluster H. At each successive step that observation in G whose average distance from those in H, minus that for the remaining observations in G is largest, is transferred to H. This continues until the corresponding difference in averages becomes negative.

-And it is recommended  the diameter DG of a group of observations  defined as the largest dissimilarity among its members
-$$D_G = \max_{i,j\in G}d_{i,j}$$

 Its template is described as :